pensjonatus/flash-fiction/blog/clash-of-titans.md

 ---
-title: 'Clash of Titans'
+title: Clash of Titans
 date: '2014-10-28'
-categories:
+tags:
-  - 'love'
+  - love
 ---

 Liz had a weaponized ass.
 All her features were in harmony, but her backside had